 The calculations for the Content Mastery indicators use assessment and course data for high schools.
-The screen shot below provides indicator information as well as a description of the numerator and denominator values.
 Principals, district users, and superintendents have access to their CCRPI reports within the secure MyGaDOE portal.
-Once the portal report has been accessed, the user can click on the Data Details tab to access all of the content area data files.
+Once the portal report has been accessed, the user can click on the Data Details tab of the CCRPI report to access all of the content area data files.
 These data files contain the names and demographic information for each student enrolled in the school for that school year.
 The assessment scale score earned is also found in the file along with multiple other data elements.
-The descriptions found in the screen shot below reference elements within the data files.